kaulketh/simple-pi-fan-control/README.md

 ### Plan

 I would have to switch the fan directly using a small piece of software via a GPIO pin.
-The program reads the CPU temperature and then switches the fan.
+The program reads the CPU+GPU temperature and then switches the fan.
 The OS should start the program periodically or automatically.

 ### Structure